Polydile/dile-components/docs/crud/actions-configuration.md

 order: 5
 ---

+# Actions configuration

+The CRUD components offer two types of actions that can be performed on resources:

+- Batch actions, which are executed on lists of items in the `dile-crud` components.
+- Individual actions, which are executed on specific items found in the `dile-crud-single` components.

-# Batch Action Configuration
+## Batch Action Configuration

 The CRUD system includes functionality for configuring batch actions.
 With this feature, you can select multiple items from a list and perform an action that affects all selected items, such as deletions, mass updates, or any other operation your system may require.

-## Enabling Item Checkboxes Selection
+### Enabling Item Checkboxes Selection

 To enable the selection of multiple items from a list, use the `hideCheckboxSelection` option in the configuration object.
 Set the `hideCheckboxSelection` property to `false`.
 You’ll find this property within the `customization` object inside the configuration object.